guillaume-elambert/Scholar-Scraper-WordPress-Plugin/user-guide/getting-started.md

 </summary>

-If you prefer to install the plugin manually, you can unzip the `Scholar-Scraper-Wordpress-Plugin-X.Y.Z.zip` file and upload the `scholar-scraper` folder to the `wp-content/plugins` folder of your Wordpress installation. \
+If you prefer to install the plugin manually, you can unzip the `Scholar-Scraper-WordPress-Plugin-X.Y.Z.zip` file and upload the `scholar-scraper` folder to the `wp-content/plugins` folder of your WordPress installation. \
-Then go to the `Plugins` page in your Wordpress admin panel and activate the plugin.
+Then go to the `Plugins` page in your WordPress admin panel and activate the plugin.
 </details>

 <br/>